 Looking out the window I saw men, women, teens, college students and sleepy children.
 People were lined up as far as the eye could see waiting to get out of the snow into the warm auditorium.
 Two of our friends rolled a cart up behind Jack and I filled with piping hot coffee and cups.
 We were ready.

 Jack opened the door with a twinkle in his eye.
 I knew he and I were thinking the same thing.
-Hopeful everyone would find what they needed and the Junior League of Johnson City would make some money to give back to the community.
-We didn’t keep any of the money.
-After we paid our expenses we gave the rest of the money away to non-profits who benefitted women and children.
+Hopeful everyone would find what they needed and the Junior League of Johnson City would make money to give back to the community. the Junior League didn’t keep any of the money.
+After expenses were paid the rest of the money was given to non-profits who benefitted women and children.
 It was a win for everyone involved.

 After 2 hours we reached the end of the line and the doors opened.
 Jack and I still had a day’s worth of work ahead of us but were grateful for all the wonderful people we met, grateful for every League member who had worked so hard to make Bag A Bargain a success, and grateful for each other.

 This was Jack’s favorite candy.
 Marjorie, his wife, used to make several different versions of this candy with saltine or wheat crackers and different kinds of chocolate or butterscotch chips.
 I hope you enjoy this candy as much as Jack did!

 40 saltine crackers

 1 cup light brown sugar